galenwilkerson/Functional-Percolation/README.md

 the point at which connectivity and thresholded propagation jointly enable discriminative information processing over non-zero coherence timescales in networked systems.

+Here, “coherence timescale” refers to the finite duration over which cascade-driven responses remain structured before the system resets.

 This project develops the theory, simulations, and measurements needed to study how functional organization emerges from cascades near percolation criticality.